-- 25. The present document notes the importance of the responsibility of States to ensure that outer space is used for peaceful purposes and to adhere to the existing legal regulation in carrying out activities in outer space. - 26.
+- 24. The present document notes the importance of the responsibility of States to adhere to the existing legal obligations in carrying out activities in outer space, in the interest of maintaining international peace and security and promoting international cooperation and understanding. - 25.
 The regime of international responsibility under the law of outer space is contained in article VI of the Outer Space Treaty.
-The provision provides that States bear international responsibility for their national space activities, whether they are carried out by a governmental agency or a non-governmental entity.
-Spacefaring States shall ensure that they live up to their obligations under international space law and international law, including the Charter of the United Nations. - 27.
-In view of the increasing participation of private actors in space activities, appropriate action at the national level is needed, in particular by authorizing and supervising non-governmental space activities.
-Owing to the increase in space activities carried out by non-governmental entities, implementation of the requirements of authorization and continuing supervision into national legislation assists States' potential to oversee those activities and to ensure that they are carried out in accordance with their international legal obligations. - 28.
+The provision enshrines the principle that States bear international responsibility for their national space activities, whether they are carried out by a governmental agency or a non-governmental entity, and for ensuring that national activities are carried out in conformity with the provisions of the Treaty.
+The activities of non-governmental entities in outer space, including the Moon and other celestial bodies, shall require authorization and continuing supervision by the appropriate State party to the Treaty.
+Spacefaring States shall ensure that they comply with their obligations under international space law and under international law more broadly, including the legal obligations contained in the Charter of the United Nations. - 26.
+In view of the increasing participation of private actors in space activities, appropriate action at the national level is needed, in particular as concerns the authorization and supervision of non-governmental space activities by the appropriate State party.
+Owing to the increase in space activities carried out by non-governmental entities, implementation of the requirements of authorization and continuing supervision into national legislation assists States' potential to oversee those activities and to ensure that they are carried out in accordance with their international legal obligations. - 27.
 In many States, different national authorities are involved in the authorization, registration and supervision of space activities, ranging from space agencies and other similar authorities to ministerial-level authorities, in some cases involving different governmental entities for different activities requiring a licence.
-In some cases, separate procedures exist for the licensing of operators conducting space activities and for the authorization of specific projects and programmes. - 29.
+In some cases, separate procedures exist for the licensing of operators conducting space activities and for the authorization of specific projects and programmes. - 28.
 It is important to note that States which have thus far not regarded themselves as spacefaring nations may nevertheless become involved in space activities through activities carried out under their jurisdiction.
 Such involvement could be triggered through activities of research institutions or private actors carrying out space activities as well as activities of international intergovernmental organizations in which the respective State takes part.
-Where this is the case, it may be in the own interest of States parties to the Outer Space Treaty to establish national space policies and/or legislation in order to assume their international responsibility as set out in the Outer Space Treaty. - 30.
+Where this is the case, it may be in the own interest of States parties to the Outer Space Treaty to establish national space policies in order to put into effect best practices and/or to implement national legislation in order to fulfil their international responsibility as set out in the Outer Space Treaty. - 29.
 More information on national space legislation can be retrieved from the report of the Working Group on National Legislation Relevant to the Peaceful Exploration and Use of Outer Space on the work conducted under its multi-year workplan (A/AC.105/C.2/101) and the note by the Secretariat entitled "Review of existing national space legislation illustrating how States are implementing, as appropriate, their responsibilities to authorize and provide continuing supervision of non-governmental entities in outer space" (A/AC.105/C.2/L.224).